jschhie/Events-Assistant/README.md

 ## Project Overview
 A Flask web application using Python3 and HTML that allows users to create, modify, and delete tasks through HTTP requests while simulating user authentication (login, logout, and registration).

+### Features
-Stylized and rendered web pages using Jinja templating and Bootstrap.
+* Web pages rendered with Jinja templating and styled with Bootstrap.
-Managed account information and event details using SQLAlchemy and stored records into a SQLite database.
+* Account information and event details stored into a relational SQLite database and records managed using SQLAlchemy and HTTP requests.

 ## Application Requirements
 This web app requires ```Python3```, as well as the following packages: ```flask```, ```flask-login```, and ```flask-sqlalchemy```.